The current risk to the general public from H5N1 bird flu is low. Dairy and poultry workers are at higher risk of getting H5N1.

-While the overall risk remains unknown, people should follow these recommendations:
+While the overall risk to the general community remains unknown, people should follow these recommendations;

 Food Safety: